Jannomag/shortix/README.md

 Download the [installer](https://github.com/Jannomag/shortix/releases/latest/download/shortix_installer.desktop) to the Desktop and double click it.
 ##### Attention for Firefox users: I noticed that Firefox will append ".download" to the file.
 I don't know why, but you need to remove this, so the file is called "shortex_installer.desktop" in order to be executable.

-The installer will you ask you two things:
+The installer will you ask you three things:
 - Add prefix id to the game name - this will make the shortcuts look like this: `Game Name (12345678)`
+- Add size of the target to the game name - this will make the shortcut look like this: `Game Name (12345678) - 1.6G` (or `Game Name - 1.6G` if you disabled prefix ids).
 - Install the Shortix service - this will allow Shortix to be executed automatically after a time interval (default is 30 Minutes).
 This will work in Game Mode as well.

 If you changed your mind about the service, just run the "Update Shortix" again.